 Phone: +46 418-47 60 00

-This document is an unofficial translation of the Swedish original thereof.
-In the event of any discrepancies between the versions, the Swedish version shall prevail.
+This document is essentially a translation of the Swedish language original thereof.
+If any discrepancies between this translation and the original Swedish document, the latter shall be deemed correct.